jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

  and retry.

+ ## Creating your Personal Folder
+To keep your work organized and prevent accidental conflicts with the shared software folder, please make your own folder on the cluster to store inputs and outputs.

+1. Navigate to the users folder
+<pre> cd /n/data1/hms/wyss/collins/lab/users </pre>

+2. Create a personal directory for each step of the workflow.
+You can duplicate my folder or make your own and cd into my folder to see an example setup structure

+<pre> cp -r jiajia {your_name} </pre>
+or
+<pre> mkdir {your_name} </pre>

  ## Pymol
 Pymol is a protein structure visualization software.
 This allows you to visually inspect the structure you design throughout the pipeline steps and conduct preliminary analyses and filtering.
 Pymol is downloaded off the cluster, on your laptop. <b> You only need to run these setup steps once </b>!